Ph.D. Sociology, New York University, 2016

 Daniel Aldana Cohen is an Assistant Professor of Sociology at the University of Pennsylvania, where he directs the Socio-Spatial Climate Collaborative, or (SC)².
 Aldana Cohen is also a Member of the Institute for Advanced Study in Princeton, New Jersey (2018-19).

 Daniel works on the politics of climate change, investigating the intersections of climate change, political economy, inequalities of race and social class, and political projects of elites and social movements in global cities of the North and South.
+He's a coauthor of A Planet to Win: Why We Need a Green New Deal (Verso 2019).
 He's working on a book about housing, inequality, and climate politics in New York and São Paulo, tentatively titled Street Fight: Climate Change and Inequality in the 21st Century City.

 Select recent publications:

 Kate Aronoff, Alyssa Battistoni, Daniel Aldana Cohen, and Thea Riofrancos.
 2019.
 A Planet to Win: Why We Need a Green New Deal.
 New York and London: Verso Books.

 (Note: More frequently updated publications, as well as writing for a non-specialist audience, available here.)

 Rice, Jennifer, Daniel Aldana Cohen, Joshua Long, Jason Jurjevich.
 2019.
 Contradictions of the Climate‐Friendly City: New Perspectives on Eco‐Gentrification and Housing Justice.
 International Journal of Urban and Regional Research.
 Online first.
 DOI: 10.1111/1468-2427.12740